 All this experience and learning has given my the ability to help not only myself, but many, many other people to overcome their social anxiety and low self-esteem and confidence problems.

 In my own life now, I’ve launched and continue to have a major interest in two successful businesses, I have made presentations and provided live training events to rooms full of people, I was a senior lecturer at a college for seven years and then spent four years training CEO’s, Managing Directors, etc of multi-national companies.
 Currently I’m the President of The National Association for Self Development and Managing Trustee for Teen Anxiety UK.

 Most of my time now is spent continuing my progress and helping people like you.

 By developing programs, training and information products (and of course this blog!) my wish is to help you increase your awareness and build your understanding of the simple things that can make big changes to your life.

 Before the tumor, surviving each day without feeling embarrassed, or foolish was the mainstay of my life.
-But… with the realization that we each have the power to change the way we react to things and with the knowledge that we alone are responsible for the way we feel and act, I’m now certain that anything that has been achieved by anyone in the past, can be achieved by YOU!
+But… with the realization that we each have the power to change the way we react to things, I’m now certain that anything that has been achieved by anyone in the past, can be achieved by me, or YOU!